damienmajer/CookieDecline/README.md

 ## Installation

-1. Copy the cookie_decline addon folder to ./system/expressionengine/third_party/
+1. Copy the cookie_decline addon folder to ./system/user/addons/
-1. Copy the cookie_decline themes folder to ./themes/third_party/
+1. Copy the cookie_decline themes folder to ./themes/user/addons/
-3. In EE, browse to Add-ons > Modules and click the 'Install' link for the Cookie Decline module and install both the module and the extension
+3. In EE, browse to Developer Tools > Add-On Manager and click the 'Install' link for the Cookie Decline add-on

 Once installed EE will continue to set cookies by default.